 In the forefront of their farming efforts is proper land stewardship and energy conservation, and while they continue to pay reverence to the old ways, Bruce notes that, “High tech methods are part of our background; it’s where we both came from.”
 Computer software tracks the pasture location of the animals, their forage rations, weight gain and the health of each animal.
 The couple also has invested heavily in solar power.
 Their farm store is heated by the sun with a 500 gallon solar hot water heater; refrigeration is powered by a 4.5KW photovoltaic array.
 “And when you think about it,” adds Carole ”the cattle are solar powered too: they eat grass that’s created by the sun, right?”

-Breeding occurs in late summer and early fall.
+Breeding occurs in late June to August for Spring calves.
 The farm uses the time honored technique of allowing the herds to establish their own bonding.
 “We simply gather all the cows and heifers we want bred into a field and turn the bull loose,” says Carole.
 Come spring, when the calves are born, the life cycle begins again.

-For those who crave beef that is a little less lean, the farm also now raises Angus cattle and at processing time, Bruce and Carole work only with facilities that employ guidelines created by Temple Grandin, doctor of animal science who is recognized nationally in the humane treatment of animals.
+Highland cattle, because they are a heritage breed, take three years to mature.
+For those who crave beef that is less lean, the farm is now raising the faster growing Angus cattle.
+At processing time, Bruce and Carole work only with facilities that employ guidelines created by Temple Grandin, doctor of animal science who is recognized nationally in the humane treatment of animals.

 Miles Smith Farm

 Everett Arena, Concord, NH ( Friday from 10-3pm)

 Cole Gardens Winter Farmers Market, Concord NH area ( Saturday 10-2pm December-March) http://www.colegardens.com/winterfarmersmarket

 Wholesale: (bulk sales to markets, restaurants & stores)

 Retail cuts and quantities are available at these locations: